Improving the speed and efficiency of a program

 And for the second test:

-In 2020 when I was looking through my blog, I came across this post and for a bit of fun thought I'd test it out again.
+In 2020 when I was looking through my blog, I came across this post and thought I'd test it out again for a bit of fun.
 Interestingly, running both for loops is considerably faster than even the faster for loop example provided here.
 Compiler optimisations, runtime improvements and much more have made this much faster in ZPE 1.8.5.
 The version shown above is running on ZPE 1.4.2E, which is still available to download and compare.